HOOPLAH! The 4ARTSAKE Newspaper Project

 Image Format and Resolution

-We prefer PNGs for digitally created assets, and TIFFs or PDFs for scanned work.
+We prefer PDFs for digitally created assets, and TIFFs or PDFs for scanned work.

 All images need to be 300dpi